logicly-au/pmhc-mds-spec/doc/include/definitions.rst

 :Notes:
   **S - Identifies as a veteran (obsolete)**

   Episodes of Care provided under The Way Back PMHC MDS extension allowed for this response.
-It is no longer a valid response and will not be accepted on new records, but has been retained on existing records.
+In Version 5 it is no longer a valid response and will not be accepted on  new records in Version 5 uploads, but has been retained on
+  records uploaded using The Way Back extension.
 If updating these records, this response will not be accepted.

 :METEOR: `737931 <https://meteor.aihw.gov.au/content/737931>`__